mcendu/ommtutorial/en/analysis.md

 <div class="references" markdown="1">

 1.  <a id="note_1"></a>There are exceptions to this principle.
-Breaking this principle, however, is an advance topic covered much later.
+Breaking this principle, however, is an advanced topic covered much later.

 </div>